| Staying Aliveby Ken Montague

 this seems a small matter, one must remember that Guelph had fewer than

+3,000 people until the 1850's.
+Small matters mattered indeed.
 The little band of Guelphites faced a larger problem, however, when the

 town of Galt began to raise money for a branch of the Great Western Railway